-In recent years, Mexico has undergone an ambitious infrastructure program, building and modernizing a 133,000 kilometer network of highways, 76 airports (64 with international flights), 27,000 kilometers of railroad and 117 maritime ports (68 are containers ports).
+In recent years, Mexico has undergone an ambitious infrastructure programme, building and modernising a 133,000 kilometre network of highways, 76 airports (64 with international flights), 27,000 kilometres of railway and 117 maritime ports (68 are containers ports).
 The new infrastructure has made Mexico more well-connected, particularly via highway.2

 Mexico’s commitment to investing in infrastructure, its supportive free trade system and a successful economic reform effort make the country an attractive place to grow your business.

 3 Quick facts and advantages of doing business in Mexico

 Business-to-consumer (B2C) ecommerce in services and retail totaled $13.1 billion in 2014 and is expected to grow at 26% annually, exceeding $40 billion by 20191

 Mexico is a participant in over 10 key free trade agreements, allowing access to 45 countries across the world and enabling a consumer base of more than 1.2 billion people2